architdatar/ml_uncertainty/README.md

 Motivation
 ----
-Too often in machine learning, we fit complex models, but cannot produce prediction intervals or feature significance.
+* Too often in machine learning, we fit complex models, but cannot quantity their precision via prediction intervals or feature significance.

-This is especially true of the scikit-learn environment which is extremely easy to use but does not offer these functionalities.
+* This is especially true of the scikit-learn environment which is extremely easy to use but does not offer these functionalities.

-However, in many use cases, especially where we have small and fat datasets, these are insights are critical to produce reliable models and insights.
+* However, in many use cases, especially where we have small and fat datasets, these are insights are critical to produce reliable models and insights.

-Enter ML Uncertainty!
+* Enter ML Uncertainty!
 This provides an easy API to get all these insights from models.

-It takes scikit-learn fitted models as inputs and uses appropriate statistics to quantify the uncertainties in ML models.
+* It takes scikit-learn fitted models as inputs and uses appropriate statistics to quantify the uncertainties in ML models.

 Computing stats as easy as:

 ```Python
 # Set up the model inference.
 inf = ParametricModelInference()
 inf.set_up_model_inference(X_train=X, y_train=y, estimator=regr)

 # Get parameter importance estimates.